 Item 15.
 If the transaction is being conducted on behalf of more than one person (including husband and wife or parent and child), check the box and complete Part II for any one of the persons.
-Provide the same information for the other person(s) on the back of the form.
-If more than three persons are involved, provide the same information on additional sheets of paper and attach them to this form.
+Provide the same information for the other person(s) by completing Part II on page 2.
+If more than three persons are involved, provide the same information in the comments section on page 2 of the form.

 Items 16 through 19.
 If the person on whose behalf the transaction is being conducted is an individual, complete items 16, 17, and 18.
 Enter his or her TIN in item 19.
 If the individual is a sole proprietor and has an employer identification number (EIN), you must enter both the SSN and EIN in item 19.
-If the person is an organization, put its name as shown on required tax fillings in item 16 and its EIN in item 19.
+If the person is an organization, put its name as shown on required tax filings in item 16 and its EIN in item 19.